 Non-fruiting male Cudrania variety with male flowers.
 Pollenizer of female Cudrania varieties such as Norris, Darrow and Seedless.
 Planted with a female variety at a distance of 4 - 5 m.
 Male trees are smaller and more compact than female trees.

-The male flowers turn yellow as the pollen ripens and is released, while the wind-pollinated female flowers develop many small stigmas over the surface of the immature fruit.
-Male trees occasionally have a few female flowers which will set fruit.
+The male flowers turn yellow as the pollen ripens and is released, while the wind-pollinated female flowers develop many small stigmas over the surface of the unripe fruit.

 Pollination: the pollenizer does not produce any fruit, but without its flowers the female Cudrania produces no yield.
 If you have a female Che that is not producing well or dropps all its fruit, then plant a pollinator Che within 3 - 5 meters of the female plant.

 |Details and Specifications|

 |Pot growing plant:||well rooted one year old pot plant|